CarlTBarnes/StringTheory-Tools/README.md

 ## BigBangTheory.INC

-The BigBangTheory Class has just a few methods to let you see either the StringTheory Value or the Lines.
+The BigBangTheory Class has just a few methods to let you see either the StringTheory Value or the Split Lines.
  StringView allows viewing any String.
-WrapView allow viewing the word wrapping
+WrapView allows viewing the word wrapping

 ```Clarion
 BigBangTheory  CLASS,TYPE,MODULE('BigBangTheory.CLW'),LINK('BigBangTheory.CLW')